Azerbaijan–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on Academic Diplomatic Cooperation between the Azeri Ministry of Foreign Affairs and the Mexican Secretariat of Foreign Affairs (2008); Memorandum of Understanding for the Establishment of a Mechanism of Consultation in Matters of Mutual Interest (2008); Agreement on Visa Exemption for Diplomatic Passport holders (2008); Agreement on the issue of joint brands between both nations Postal Services (2010) and an Agreement of Cooperation in Telecommunications, Information and Communication Technologies (2010).
+Both nations have signed several bilateral agreements such as an Agreement on Academic Diplomatic Cooperation between the Azeri Ministry of Foreign Affairs and the Mexican Secretariat of Foreign Affairs (2008); Memorandum of Understanding for the Establishment of a Mechanism of Consultation in Matters of Mutual Interest (2008); Agreement on Visa Exemption for Diplomatic Passport holders (2008); Agreement on the issue of joint brands between both nations Postal Services (2010); Agreement of Cooperation in Telecommunications, Information and Communication Technologies (2010); and an Agreement of Cooperation in the Fields of Education, Science, Youth, Culture and Sports (2017).

 Trade relation

-In 2018, two-way trade between both nations amounted to US$10 million.
-Azerbaijan's main exports to Mexico include: computer equipment, assembly goods, modular circuits, dissected zoological specimens or their assembled piezoelectric parts and crystals.
-Mexico's main exports to Azerbaijan include: casing tubes, malt beer, household goods, motor boats and three-wheeled motorcycles.
+In 2023, two-way trade between both nations amounted to US$7.2 million.
+Azerbaijan's main exports to Mexico include: sheets and strips of aluminum, turbojets and other gas propellers, printing machines, x-ray machines, and petroleum.
+Mexico's main exports to Azerbaijan include: tubes and pipes made from iron or steel, nickel based products, machinery and mechanical appliances, mineral materials, chemical based products, and alcohol.